DeoVolenteGames/nakama-bp-plugin/README.md

    the plugins.
 1. If one does not already exist, create a Plugins folder at the root of your project.
-1. Copy the Nakama C++ plugin into your plugins directory.
+1. Copy the [Nakama C++ plugin for Unreal][nakama-unreal] into your project's plugins directory.
 Follow the instructions it has to install, but don't worry about setting it up in code.
-1. Copy this plugin into your plugins directory.
+1. Copy this plugin into a folder in your project's plugins directory.
-1. Build the project solution.
+1. Build the project solution and open the project.
+1. Create a client using the `Create Nakama Client` node.
+A good place to put this is in your game instance.
+If you're only testing you don't need to change any of the arguments (in fact this node isn't required when testing) but in production you'll want to set the host address at least.
+1. Authenticate using one of the authentication nodes.
+For testing it can be good to start with custom authentication.
+1. On the success of your authentication then you're good to go!
+Try testing it out with the `Get Account` node.

 ## Info

-For JSON parsing in BP I use [Maksim Shestakov JSON plugin][json].
+For JSON parsing in BP I use [Maksim Shestakov's JSON plugin][json].

 For testing server APIs I use a local [Docker server][nakama-docker] with [Insomnia].

-Also, you need to be able to build C++ projects with Unreal, currently I am not distributing binary files.
+Also, to use this plugin you still need to be able to build C++ projects with Unreal as I'm not distributing binary files currently.

 ## Development Progress